 We cordially invite you to the opening of the exhibition.
 Dowload the attached program.
 Please register through this link by the 24th of February to receive the zoom link and more information about the event.

-We are collaborating with the Tampere based Finnish Labour Museum Werstas and Tampere University‘s teacher education students on an exhibition that will bring together photos, artworks and objects, sights and sounds, feelings and wonders of childhood collected in our ongoing Recollect/Reconnect project.
+We have collaborated with the Tampere based Finnish Labour Museum Werstas and Tampere University‘s teacher education students on the Kaleidoscope: Children of the Cold War exhibition that brings together photos, artworks and objects, sights and sounds, feelings and wonders of childhood collected in our ongoing Recollect/Reconnect project.
 The exhibition provides historical insights with contemporary relevance into the diverse spaces and times of childhood under socialist regimes in Europe and beyond.
 With this exhibition, we invite visitors to approach childhood, memories and remembering as a collective exercise in examining and creating connections across past and present political dividing lines.

 A smaller exhibition titled A Kaleidoscope of Childhoods: Remembering everyday life during and after the Cold War also accompanies the theatre play in Budapest, Hungary between the 11-24th of September 2020.
 The exhibition is open between 10am – 8 pm and free of charge, closed on Mondays.